github/git-sizer/README.md

 3. Change to the directory containing a full, non-shallow clone of the Git repository that you'd like to analyze.
 Then run

-        git-sizer [<option>...]
+        git sizer [<option>...]

     No options are required.
-You can learn about available options by typing `git-sizer -h` or by reading on.
+You can learn about available options by typing `git sizer -h` or by reading on.

-    (The above command assumes that you have added `git-sizer` to your `PATH`.
-If you don't add it to your `PATH`, you need to type its full path and filename to run it; e.g., `/path/to/bin/git-sizer`.)
+    *Note*: The above command assumes that you have added `git-sizer` to your `$PATH`.
+If you don't add it to your `PATH`, you need to type its full path and filename to run it; e.g., `/path/to/bin/git-sizer`.
+From now on, we will use `git sizer` which is interchangeable with `git-sizer` anywhere (assuming you added `git-sizer` to your `$PATH` already, which is recommended).

 ## Usage

-By default, `git-sizer` outputs its results in tabular format.
+By default, `git sizer` outputs its results in tabular format.
 For example, let's use it to analyze [the Linux repository](https://github.com/torvalds/linux), using the `--verbose` option so that all statistics are output:

 ```
 $ git-sizer --verbose